-4.5.Performance monitoring
+4.5.
+Performance monitoring

-Monitoring shall be ensured primarily through the EUD and in particular with the assistance of specific EUTF field & liaison officers posted within the EUD.
-In addition, the EUTF will launch an independent M&E exercise to accompany all Fund programmes and ensure that targets are met and lessons learnt can be incorporated into other EUTF actions.
+Monitoring shall be ensured primarily through the EUD and in particular with the assistance of specific Trust Fund field & liaison officers posted within the EU Delegation.
+In addition, the EU Trust Fund is planning to launch an independent M&E exercise to accompany all Fund programmes and ensure that targets are met and lessons learnt can be incorporated into other EUTF actions.

-The purpose of the EUTF Monitoring and Evaluation Framework will assess, across various levels, the degree to which the Overall Objective of the EUTF has been achieved.
+The purpose of the EUTF Monitoring and Evaluation Framework will be to assess, across various levels, the degree to which the Overall Objective of the EUTF has been achieved.
+The partner implementing this Action will comply with the ad hoc Monitoring and Evaluation Framework developed for the EU Trust Fund.

 The EUTF M&E Framework will assess the effective delivery of programmes, contribute to improved project design, and develop a knowledge base of 'what works' to allow for continuous improvement of aid delivery.
 Above all and in the spirit of the Agenda for Change, the EUTF M&E Framework aims to ensure upward and downward accountability and transparency of EU support towards the EUTF Board and end beneficiaries, respectively.